what does orp stand for

 Basic Principle

-It works on the idea of redox reactions.
+It is based on redox reactions.
 In a solution, reductants such as nitrites and sulfides can turn into oxidize or reduce substances.

 These include nitrates and sulfates.
 This process moves electrons.
 The ORP sensor checks the redox state of the solution.
 It does this by measuring how many electrons are moved.